-(n) Pass/Fail Criterion. - The fibrous filling must pass a minimum of three successive ignition applications.
-The criterion for a sample to pass is that the mass loss of the mockup exceeds no more than 20% of its total initial mass during the 45-minute test duration.
+(n) Pass/Fail Criteria. - The sample must pass a minimum of three successive ignition applications.
+The sample passes if the following criteria are met:

+(1) The mass loss of the mockup exceeds no more than 20% of its total initial mass during the 45-minute test duration.

 (o) Test Report.
-The test report shall include, at a minimum, the following information:
+The test report shall include, at a